aplteam/Tatin/docs/PublishingPackages.md

 This file is only required when the package has dependencies.

-Note that in case you specify a dependency that does not (yet?!) exists on the Registry then this has no consequences.
+Note that in case you specify a dependency that does not (yet?!) exist on the Registry then this has no consequences.
 The reason is that when a bunch of packages is published then there might well be mutual dependencies.
 Insisting on dependencies already being published would not work out well then.

 ### Final step